Why is Recovery Important?

-Recovery reflects how well prepared your body is to take on Strain.
-It is a measure of your body’s return to baseline after a stressor.
-The size of these stressors – which can be anything from illness, to exercise, to psychological stress or sleep deprivation – determines how much your body needs to Recover.
-When your Recovery is high, your body is primed to take on Strain; when it’s low, you may be at greater risk of injury or overtraining during intense workouts.
+Recovery reflects how well prepared your body is to take on Strain, and is a measure of your body's "return to baseline" after a stressor.
+The size of these stressors - which can range from illness, exercise, psychological stress or sleep deprivation - determines how much your body needs to recover.

-Recovery is reported on a 0-100% scale and broken into three stages:
+Recovery is reported on a 0-100% scale and divided into three stages:

 Green = Sufficient Recovery.
 67% or above.
 The body is primed to adapt to a larger training load.